paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 * Deconstruct into parts `{ candidate_hash, candidate_receipt, session, statements }`.
 * If the session is earlier than `state.highest_session - DISPUTE_WINDOW`, return.
 * If there is an entry in the `state.overlay`, load that.
-Otherwise, load from underlying DB by querying `(session, "candidate-votes", candidate_hash).
+Otherwise, load from underlying DB by querying `("candidate-votes", session, candidate_hash).
 If that does not exist, create fresh with the given candidate receipt.
 * If candidate votes is empty and the statements only contain dispute-specific votes, return.
 * Otherwise, if there is already an entry from the validator in the respective `valid` or `invalid` field of the `CandidateVotes`, return.
 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.